 In systems that require fast response time and access to the VFP11 coprocessor by the service routine, avoid short vector divide and short vector square root operations.
 All other instructions, including short vector instructions, have little or no impact.
 Limiting the number of VFP11 registers that must be saved and used in the service routine also reduces startup time.
-If the VFP11 coprocessor is not required in the service routine, you can disable it with EN bit (FPEXC[30]).
-This eliminates the necessity of saving the VFP11 coprocessor state.
-See Application Note 98, VFP Support Code.
+If the VFP11 coprocessor is not required in the service routine, you can disable it with EN bit, (FPEXC[30].
+This eliminates having to save the VFP11 coprocessor state.
+For more information see Application Note 98, VFP Support Code.